 - major pilgrimage sites like Muktinath, Kagbeni, Talbarahi temple, and many more.

-- A diverse landscape from tropical forest to alpine landscape to mountain.
+- A varied terrain from tropical forest to alpine terrain to mountain.

 - Going to the old walled city of Lo Manthang.